frozen-beak/asm_dev/README.md

 `ebx` - Base pointer for memory access.

 `edx` - I/O Operations, also holds intermediate results in arithmetic operations (e.g. remainder of a division).

 `ecx` - Used for data manipulation.
 Often used as a counter in loop and string manipulation.

+- Directive

+Assembler directives are special instructions in assembly language that provide guidance to the assembler on how to process the source code.
+E.g.,

+`data` -  Marks the beginning of a data segment where initialized data is defined.

+`text` - Indicates the start of the code segment where executable instructions are located.

+`equ` - Defines a constant value

+`bss` - Reserves space for uninitialized data.

+`org` - Sets the origin or starting address for subsequent instructions or data.